CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 ### 1.1 Introduction

 The ongoing administration of IT systems and components is fundamental to IT operations.
 The system administrators set up IT systems and applications, observe the operation and react with measures that preserve the function and performance of the systems, or adapt the systems to the changing needs.
 They also perform a number of security tasks: not only do they keep the systems available, they also implement security measures and verify their effectiveness.
-For this they have very extensive authorizations, so it is also very important for the security of the information network to protect the system administration against unauthorized access.
+For this they have very extensive authorizations, so that it is also very important for the security of the information network to protect the system administration against unauthorized access.

 ### 1.2 Objective